Computer Vision · Color Science · Image Analytics

 LAB Color Space

-RGB values are device-dependent and perceptually non-uniform.
-Converting to CIELAB (L*, a*, b*) separates luminance from chroma and makes Euclidean distance meaningful.
-A ΔE of 1.0 is approximately the threshold of human perception.
+RGB is device-dependent and perceptually non-linear.
+CIELAB separates luminance (L*) from chroma and makes Euclidean distance meaningful — a ΔE of 2.3 is the threshold of human perception. ΔE > 10 is clearly distinct at a glance.

 Concept 02